-If you have been falsely accused of violence toward your partner, spouse, or other household member, call the Hampton Law Firm at 817-435-2909 to schedule a free consultation.
+If you have been falsely accused of violence toward your partner, spouse, or other household member, call the Hampton Criminal Defense Attorneys, PLLC at 817-435-2909 to schedule a free consultation.
 Hampton is an aggressive family violence defense attorney with experience, with experience defending hundreds of clients in cases that he took to trial.

 Texas Statutes on Assault Family Violence